Graeme West

 Graeme Leonard West (born 5 December 1953) is a New Zealand former rugby league footballer and coach.

-Standing at six-foot, five inches, he played in the forwards, captaining English club Wigan Warriors.
-West also played representative rugby league for New Zealand and is the father of Super League player, Dwayne West.
+He played as a forward, captaining English club Wigan during a successful period for the club.
+West also played representative rugby league for New Zealand, winning 17 caps.

+After retiring as a player, West coached Wigan from 1994 to 1997, winning nine trophies, and Widnes from 1997 to 1998.

+He is the father of Super League player, Dwayne West.